2014 - 2015 information

 UNIT CHARTER RENEWAL OVERVIEW

-Units have access to the online Unit Charter Renewal System for 90 days.
-This period begins two months beforethe recharter date and lasts until one month after the recharter date.
+Units have access to the online Unit Charter Renewal System for 60 days.
+This period begins 90 before the recharter date and ending 30 days prior to the recharter date to fix problems.
 The date your unit recharters depends on which district your unit is in.
 If you are not sure which district you are in, your Unit Commissioner or District Executive (professional Scouter) will know.

 You can find the latest version of these access windows here.